servo-php/fluidxml/documents/Getting-Started.md

 ## Creating your first XML document

-First of all, depending the way you have chosen to install FluidXML, you have two<br/>
+First of all, depending the method you have chosen to install FluidXML, you have two<br/>
 options to include the library.
 * If you have cloned the repository, copy the `source/FluidXml.php` in your PHP<br/>
 project and include it: